 Readability: Data must be in machine readable format.
 Worksheets 1.a, 1.b, 1.c, 1.d, and 5 provide data at the counterparty level (unit of observation = counterparty).
 Worksheet 2 provides all available data at the counterparty + tenor bucket level (unit of observation = counterparty + tenor bucket).
 Worksheet 3 provides data at the counterparty level for each date of market data inputs used.

-Counterparty identification:
+Counterparty Identification

 All counterparties must have a unique counterparty identifier.
 In addition, the name of the counterparty should be provided.
 Unique identifiers must be consistent across tabs.
-In particular, it must be possible to merge worksheets 1.a, 2, and 3 on the variables counterparty name, counterparty ID, industry, country, internal rating, and external rating.
+In particular, it must be possible to merge worksheets 1, 2, and 3 on the variables counterparty name, counterparty ID, industry, country, internal rating, and external rating.
 If any netting set or sub-netting set IDs are provided on one worksheet, they must be provided on all worksheets.
+For many counterparties, all netting sets within the parent company will be a single counterparty and firms should report at the consolidated counterparty level (with the exception of Central Counterparty reporting described below.)
+However, if there are different market spreads attached to different legal entities, those should be considered separate counterparties.

 Central Counterparty Reporting:

 When reporting losses relating to a central counterparty (CCP), Gross CE, Net CE, and CVA (as defined in column instructions below) should include all exposures to the CCP, such as default fund contributions, initial margin, and any other collateral provided to the CCP that exceeds contract MTM amounts.
+Firms are requested to report CCPs at the legal entity level, as opposed to consolidated entity level.

 Worksheets 1a through 1e: Top Counterparties & Aggregate